jeznacki/SQL-Cheatsheet/README.md

 ```
 ### Self-Joins

-you can actually join a table to itself.
+You can actually join a table to itself.
 This might seem like a strange thing to do at first, but there are valid reasons for doing so.
 Some tables include a self-referencing foreign key, which means that it includes a column that points to the primary key within the same table.

 ```sql